arangodb/docs/oasis/deployments.md

 2. On the **Overview** tab, click the **Edit** button with an ellipsis (`…`) icon.
 If you see a pencil icon and no menu opens, then you are either on the free-to-try or professional tier, or the selected deployment is not eligible.

-   {% hint 'info' %}
-   The private endpoint option is only available on the enterprise tier for deployments running on Azure.
-   {% endhint %}

 3. Click **Change to private endpoint** in the menu.
    ![Oasis Deployment Private Endpoint Menu](images/oasis-deployment-private-endpoint-menu.png)
 4. In the configuration wizard, click **Next** to enter your configuration details.